Valley of Fire State Park lies in the Mojave Desert, 50 miles northeast and a world away from Las Vegas.

 What to bring to Valley of Fire State Park:

 Food, especially if you’re planning to make a day of it.
+There are no food services along the trails, though there are plenty of picnic areas throughout the park.
 The Visitors Center sells a small but surprisingly inexpensive selection of simple items like sandwiches, salads, and cheese snacks.
-There are plenty of picnic areas throughout the park.

 A change of socks.